 The Science of Defence

 My doctoral dissertation examined environmental science projects related to defence and national security in the Canadian North during the Cold War.
 I focused on the Arctic scientific activities of the Defence Research Board, a branch of Canada’s Department of National Denfence, established in 1947 to provide scientific and technical assistance to the Canadian armed services.
-My dissertation is currently under consideration for publication by a major academic press.
+My dissertation is currently under contract with a major academic press.

 While my doctoral research broached important issues in Cold War and Arctic studies, I have begun a new and exciting research project that will explore uncharted territory concerning the history of science and technology in postwar Canada.
 Preliminary research suggests deep linkages between state, industrial and academic institutions in Canada during the earliest decades of the Cold War.
 This relationship has been called the ‘military-industrial-academic complex’ in American historical scholarship.
 Historians of Canada have yet to examine this theme in a Canadian context, so I intend to research the militarization of science in Canada during the period 1945-65.
 My research will focus on state, industrial and academic activities to uncover the social and environmental consequences of Cold War science in Canada.
 The project will employ archival and oral history methods, and I will engage in open and mutually-beneficial dialogue with northern communities and residents to highlight the importance of local perspectives to past and ongoing discussions of northern development and Arctic sovereignty.